 Once scallops are cleaned, they are placed on ice

 Once scallops are brought to the boat, they are placed on ice and cleaned.
-An oyster knife helps pry open the scallop and remove the precious white meat.
+An oyster knife also helps pry open the scallop and remove the precious white meat.

 Many local restaurants will cook your fresh scallops, but call ahead to check

 Back on shore, many local restaurants will cook the scallops (for an extra charge).
 It’s best to call ahead and make sure.
-Some families haul grills with them and cook outside their hotel rooms.
+Some families haul grills with them and also cook outside their hotel rooms.
 You don’t need many ingredients, just add butter and a little seasoning and you have a scrumptious five-star meal.